alqassam1998/LMAE-Unibo/README.md

 # LMAutEng-Unibo
-All shared study materials for Master's degree (Laurea Magistrale) Automation Engineering
+All shared study materials for the Master's degree (Laurea Magistrale) in Automation Engineering at Università di Bologna.